lucajanas/distributed-systems/README.md

 In the distributed environment using spark we must resort to using pyspark dataframes in python.
 Unfortunately, the pyspark dataframes has a limited support of pandas dataframe functions.
 For instance when calculating the statistics for each time series using column id 'ts_number', we could not just apply the implemented describe() function as it is possible in the pandas dataframe setting.
-That is why we have defined a function groupby_describe() in our project for calculating the statistics using the module pyspark.sql.functions. (https://spark.apache.org/docs/2.3.0/sql-programming-guide.html#datasets-and-dataframes)
+That is why we have defined a function groupby_describe() in our project for calculating the statistics using the module pyspark.sql.functions (https://spark.apache.org/docs/2.3.0/sql-programming-guide.html#datasets-and-dataframes).
 Another aspect in the application of spark is, that spark seems to be slow in a few situations, especially by counting the rows in a spark dataframe.
 That's why in our notebook the counting calculations are commented out.
 If you are interested in the output, just comment them back in.